mrjleo/fast-forward-indexes/fast_forward/docs/indexer.md

-The `fast_forward.indexer.Indexer` class is a utility for indexing a collection.
+The `fast_forward.indexer.Indexer` class is a utility for indexing collections or adding pre-computed vectors to an index.

 If the size of the collection is known in advance, it can be specified when the index is created in order to avoid subsequent resizing operations:

 ```python
 my_index = OnDiskIndex(Path("my_index.h5"), init_size=1000000)
 ```

-For indexing, a document/passage encoder is required, for example:
+In order to index a corpus, a document/passage encoder is required, for example:

 ```python
 doc_encoder = TCTColBERTDocumentEncoder(